department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/cash-out-refinance.md

 **Give your lender any needed information.** In addition to your COE, you’ll need to give your lender:
 -	Copies of paycheck stubs for the most recent 30-day period
 -	W-2 forms for the previous 2 years
--	A home appraisal (the lender will order this expert assessment of the value of your home)
 -	A copy of your federal income tax returns for the previous 2 years (required by many, but not all lenders)
 -	Any other information your lender requires

+**Note:** The lender will order a home appraisal, an expert assessment of the value of your home.

 </li>